arekfu/depgraph.jl/README.md

 Examples
 --------

-Construct a dependency graph:
+Construct a dependency graph from some object files:
 ```bash
 $ ./extract-depgraph.jl -o depgraph.jld foo.o bar.o baz.o quux.o
 ```

-Inspect the neighborhood of node `bar`; i.e. nodes that can be reached from `bar`; object files on which `bar.o` depends:
+Inspect the neighbourhood of node `bar`.
+This is the set of nodes that can be directly or indirectly reached from `bar`, i.e. the set of object files on which `bar.o` depends:
 ```bash
 $ ./analyse-depgraph.jl -f bar -o bar.dot depgraph.jld
 ```